-Well, to completely confuse you in the first sentence – Cacti are actually succulents!!!
+To completely confuse you in the first sentence, cacti are actually succulents!!!

 Succulents are a group of plants that are identified as having cells in parts of their body that retain water: